This workshop aims to introduce how to make a Java application fully observable with:

 or INVALID_CARD_NUMBER

 Normally the first thing to do is checking the logs.
-Before that, we will reproduce these issues.
+Before that, we will reproduce this behavior.

 AMOUNT_EXCEEDED